Last Updated: April 2026 | Written for automation engineers and beginners learning PLC programming.

 - Complete PLC Programming Guide – 23 Lessons

-Automation engineer based in Karachi, Pakistan, with hands-on experience in PLC programming, SCADA, and industrial control systems across oil and gas, power, food and beverage, and water industries.
+Automation engineer based in Asia, with hands-on experience in PLC programming, SCADA, and industrial control systems across oil and gas, power, food and beverage, and water industries.
 Writes about PLC fundamentals, ladder logic, vendor-specific instruction sets for Siemens, Allen-Bradley, and other major platforms, and industrial communication protocols.